BREAD BAKING

 knead by hand.
 My bread machines did all the work.
 I just get the credit.

+eggs.
 No animal products.
-When you make your own bread you decide what ingredients to
+When you make your own bread you decide what

-use.
+ingredients to use.
 Next time you make a loaf compare it with the picture.
-Learn the basics of
+Learn

 More Tips